Spartan0nix/zabbix-tree-cli/README.md

 ## Description

-This CLI tool is used to help administrator keeps track of their Zabbix Host Groups structure by render a graphical output (PNG, JPG, SVG, json, shell).
+This CLI tool is used to help administrator keeps track of their Zabbix Host Groups structure by rendering a graphical output (PNG, JPG, SVG, json, shell).

 ## Zabbix-nested-groups